Republicans nominate Mike Johnson for House speaker after Emmer’s withdrawal, desperate to end chaos

 House Republicans returned behind closed doors, where they spend much of their time, desperately searching for a leader who can unite the factions, reopen the House and get the U.S. Congress working again.

-Attention quickly turned to Johnson, who was the second highest vote-getter on Tuesday morning’s internal ballots.
+Attention quickly turned to Johnson of Louisiana, a member of party leadership who was the second highest vote-getter on Tuesday’s internal ballots.
+He earned 128 votes in the evening vote.

 A lawyer specializing in constitutional issues, Johnson had rallied Republicans around Trump’s legal effort to overturn the 2020 election results.